avive/karmacoin-docs/src/pages/rust_dev.md

 ---
-title: Flutter Developer
+title: Senior Rust Developer
-description: Job description for Flutter Developer
+description: Job description for Rust Developer
 hide_table_of_contents: true
 ---

-# Flutter Developer
+# Senior Rust Developer

 ## About Karma Coin
 <p>Karma is an easy-to-use cryptocurrency for appreciations, tippings, and communities.
 We are building a global platform that enables anyone with just a mobile phone to show appreciation (a.k.a. tipping).
 Our motto is “The more you give, the more we all get”.</p>